Online Consultation

 When to Worry?

-• • if the colour of discharge changes from white to yellow, green, reddish
+• If the colour of discharge changes from white to yellow, green, reddish or appears as vaginal discharge blood

 Why does abnormal discharge happen?